ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 You will need to [install Go](tutorials.md#install-go) to build es-node from source code.

-If you intend to build es-node on Ubuntu, be sure to [verify some dependencies](#install-rapidsnark-dependencies).

 Just like running a pre-built, if you plan to utilize the default zkSNARK implementation, ensure that you have installed [Node.js](tutorials.md#install-node.js) and [snarkjs](tutorials.md#install-snarkjs).

+If you intend to build es-node on Ubuntu and use `rapidsnark` as zkSNARK implementation, be sure to [verify some dependencies](#install-rapidsnark-dependencies).

 Now download source code and switch to the latest release branch: